 The next window is to name the shortcut that asks, “What would you like to name the shortcut?“.
-Give it a name, Command Prompt, then click on FINISH.
+Give it a name and command Prompt, then click on FINISH.

-Here appear the Advanced Properties window, which asks, “Choose the advanced properties you want for this shortcut.”
+Here appears the Advanced Properties window, which asks, “Choose the advanced properties you want for this shortcut.”
 It has two options as

 - Run as administrator